Azure/azure-event-hubs/c/README.md

 The build requires [CMake 2.8.11 or better](https://cmake.org/) and a CMake supported C/C++ compiler and linker on the target platform.
 CMake will create all required files for building the library with the chosen tool chain.

-1. Create a folder named "build" underneath the "c" directory
+1. Create a directory named "build" underneath the "c" directory and cd to "build".
 2. Run ```cmake ..```
 3. Build.
 The build process will vary by platform; for Linux the default is "make".

+Linux users please note that there are dependent packages that would need to be obtained prior to building this library.
+Please review and tailor the c/build_all/linux/setup.sh to suit your environment.

 ## Samples